119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 • Never give away any personal documents or personal information about yourself before receiving payment.

 • Do not accept personal cheques or wire transfers from unknown buyers.
-Listen to your instincts.
+Trust your instincts.

 • If a buyer seems shady, walk away!